a-luna/aaronluna.dev/content/post/hugo-chroma-add-copy-button-to-code-blocks/index.md

         <p><strong>Line 33: </strong>The <code>textarea</code> element is temporarily aded to the DOM next to the copy button.</p>
       </li>
       <li>
-        <p><strong>Line 34-39: </strong>In order for the copy operation to work on my iOS device, I researched and found the steps performed in these lines are needed.
-Source: <a href="https://stackoverflow.com/a/34046084" target="_blank">stackoverflow.com</a>.</p>
+        <p><strong>Line 34-39: </strong>While testing my code, I found that it worked correctly on all browsers on desktop.
+However, on my iPhone the text wasn't being copied.
+I <a href="https://stackoverflow.com/a/34046084" target="_blank">researched this issue and found the steps performed in these lines</a> are needed.</p>
       </li>
       <li>
         <p><strong>Line 40-41: </strong>The <code>textarea</code> element is selected before calling <code>document.execCommand("copy")</code>, which copies the text we assigned to the <code>textarea</code> element to the clipboard.
 After doing so, the <code>textarea</code> element is removed from the DOM.</p>